The Spacecraft Tarot: SpaceX Dragon

-The Chariot is the drive that thrusts us forward.
+The Chariot is the drive that pulls us forward.

-Although both the Space Shuttle and the Soyuz have gone through different of iterations and improvements, human transportation to and from the space station followed a pretty steady rhythm for the first ten years — the Space Shuttle launching from the Kennedy Space Center in Florida, or the Soyuz launching from the Baikonur Cosmodrome in Kaszakhstan.
+Human transportation to and from the space station followed a steady rhythm for the first ten years of its occupancy.
+Human beings launched aboard the space shuttle from NASA’s Kennedy Space Center in Florida, or they launched aboard the Soyuz from Baikonur Cosmodrome in Kaszakhstan.

-To lessen dependence on Roscosmos and the Soyuz, NASA began to implement the Commercial Crew Program that same year.
-Private companies competed against one another for the opportunity to create a new transport vehicle for the space agency, while NASA could focus its efforts on other endeavors — such as returning humanity to the Moon with the Artemis program.
+To lessen dependence the Soyuz, NASA implemented the Commercial Crew Program that same year.
+Private companies competed against one another for the opportunity to create a new transport vehicle for the space agency, while NASA could focus its efforts on other endeavors, such as returning humanity to the Moon with future Artemis missions.

 Both Starliner and Crew Dragon experienced delays on the way to the launchpad — however, SpaceX beat Boeing to the punch.
 Following a successful uncrewed flight test to and from the space station in 2019, SpaceX was ready for the next step: a crewed flight test.

-On May 30, 2020, the Crew Dragon made history when NASA astronauts Doug Hurley and Robert Behnken successfully launched to the International Space Station in the first commercially built spacecraft designed to transport humans.
-After docking to the station and living on board for about a month, Hurley and Behnken returned home in the SpaceX Crew Dragon, which the two of them had christened “Endeavour.”
+On May 30, 2020, the Crew Dragon made history when NASA astronauts Doug Hurley and Robert Behnken successfully launched to the International Space Station in the first commercially built spacecraft designed to transport humans during the Demo-2 mission.
+After docking to the station and living aboard the orbiting laboratory for about a month, Hurley and Behnken returned home in the SpaceX Crew Dragon, which the two of them had christened “Endeavour.”
 The feat represented decades of hard work, persistence, and ingenuity of both the NASA and SpaceX teams — especially considering that the Endeavour launched and landed in the midst of the global coronavirus pandemic.

 Just like the Chariot, Crew Dragon teaches us to not back down from our dreams.
 If they are wild and impractical, even better — the brighter they are, the harder you will fight for them.
+Keep the flame of your passion lit and your determination sharp.
 The Chariot has the ability to propel you higher than you ever thought possible.

 Allow yourself to be carried.